I update this page about once a year, it is reasonably current but not up to the minute.

 What's so great about Falcom anyway?

 Falcom games are a contrast of complexity and simplicity.
 They create detailed worlds with well thought out characters and storylines.
-They pay attention to every detail of the landscape making the environment seem alive.
+They pay attention to very small details of the world making it seem alive.
 They layer a rich soundtrack on top of it all.
 Every location sports a distinct and often lively tune.

 They also seem to be completely opposed to conventional wisdom.
 In the 1980s-1990s they only developed PC games and left console adaptations to 3rd party licensees.
 In the 16-bit era this resulted in ports to the TurboGrafx-16 CD being released before the Genesis or Super Nintendo.
-That may have been a good idea for Japan but left their games obscure in the US.
+That may have been a good idea for Japan but left their games obscure in other regions.
 On the PlayStation and Saturn there are collections of Falcom games but no new titles.
 The PlayStation 2 and Nintendo DS are two of the highest selling game consoles ever but they have very few Falcom titles, all of which are ports by 3rd parties.
 The PlayStation Portable though, now there's a system they got behind.
 They developed over a dozen games for the PlayStation Portable.
 The PlayStation Portable is the highest selling portable system not made by Nintendo but by choosing it over the PlayStation 2 and DS they passed on a lot of sales.
 If their Trails in the Sky series was built for the DS I suspect it would have been a massive success.
 In the 2010s they shifted their focus to build for the PlayStation 4 and again left Switch ports to 3rd parties.
-I get the impression they want to avoid having any kind of direct relationship with Nintendo.
+They didn't start developing their own Switch ports until late in the console's life.
 It's as though they'd rather do things their way than make insane amounts of money.
 I can respect that attitude.

 Ys Series